Eric-Jalal/springboot-microservice-101/README.md

 Some parts are still left to be implemented such as:

+- Name the Array list for ```/countries``` endpoint response
+- Remove the unnecessary Array parsing for ```/countries/{name}``` endpoint response
-- unit tests
+- unit tests (This could go TDD in the first place :D)
-- implementing reactor
+- implement reactor
-- possibly some other enhancements in overall architecture
+- possibly some enhancements in overall architecture